 Click farms really are cruel: for the innocent people they affect, as well as the employees in the industry.
 Vulnerable people are forced to work for almost nothing, often in terrible conditions, with no rights and little protection.
 When these click farms invariably get shut down by law enforcement, they are left with nothing.

-Before we explore more about click farms, it helps to understand exactly what a click farm is.
+Before we explore more about click farms, it helps to understand what is a click farm and how does it work.

 What is a Click Farm?

 Where a farm is the harvesting of produce on large scale, you can think of a click farm as the harvesting of fake online engagements on a large scale.
 These engagements can be likes, website hits, ad clicks, or any other type of action.

 A click farm generally consists of a large group of low paid workers, who are hired to perform specific tasks, depending on the client engaging the click farm.

 For example, a wannabe Instagram influencer can engage a click farm to buy tons of followers very quickly.

 Imagine a dark warehouse packed with computers and phones, with low-paid employees spending days and nights clicking ads, liking pages or following accounts.
 Each worker gets paid a few dollars per thousand likes, but multiplied by thousands of devices, this quickly adds up to some big numbers.